Suguis/Suguis/README.md

 My GitHub repos are mainly non-serious projects, projects for learning myself or personal projects.

-- 🔭 My current interests are programming languages, type theory, proof assistants and functional programming.
+- 🔭 My current interests are Type Theory, Programming Languages Theory and Implementation, Proof Assistants and Functional Programming.
+Also curious about HoTT, Category Theory, formalization of Mathematics and Theoretical CS.
-- 📘 I'm currently reading [Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/) to learn about PLT and Type Theory.
-- ⭐ Haskell is my favorite PL.

 <!--
 **Suguivy/Suguivy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.